winglang/wing/CONTRIBUTING.md

 ## Review Pull Requests

-Pull requests will be opened for many different types of changes.
+Pull requests will be opened for many types of changes.
 All pull requests must be reviewed for:

 * Formatting - all code should be passed through linters.
 * Documentation - new features should be documented